moguz/seminarPaper/report.md

 <img src="meanshape.png" width="60%">

 The mean shape is a category-level (for the CUB-200-2011 dataset, the category is <em>birds</em>) structure, which is learned by the predictor during training time.
 The naive way to initialize the mean shape is setting it to a sphere.
-Having said that, the authors mentioned that a smarter initizalization gives better results.
+Having said that, the authors mentioned that a smarter initialization gives better results.
 First, mean keypoint locations are obtained using structure-from-motion applied to the annotated keypoints in input data.
 Then, the convex hull of these keypoint locations are calculated.
 Finally, every vertex of the initial mean shape are projected onto this convex hull.
-This approach already gives the mean shape a reasonable starting point, with the semanctic keypoint locations being considered.
+This approach already gives the mean shape a reasonable starting point, with the semantic keypoint locations being considered.

 <img src="initial_meanshape.png" width="70%">